nk932714/yify-movies-php/README.md

 # Yify Movies & Yify Subtitles through php

 This is mainly created for those who are facing yify site blocking issue by thair service providers.
-Also this is made for those who tired the ads of yify.
-It contains all things which needs to evaluate that weather we should download this torrent/movie or not.
+Also this is made for those who are tired of yify ads.
+It contains all things which needs to evaluate that whether we should download this torrent/movie or not.
 Eg. .1. it contains youtube trailer link .2.
 Imdb rating  .3.Screenshots .4.
 Yotube trailer likes & dislikes .5.
 Subtitles etc etc.

 yify-movies-php ( A ready made website written in php) Just download & upload to php based hosting & enjoy )